 Recent philosophical work on mental properties has revealed that matters are not so simple, however.
 Mental properties are alleged to have, not just one, but up to four features that make their efficacy philosophically puzzling, no less problematic than mind–body interaction is for the Cartesian dualist.
 These features will be discussed in the following sections.
 Each feature makes it appear as though mental properties, or some important family of them, are irrelevant to the production of behavior.
 The threat is a form of epiphenomenalism: even if minds and mental events are causes, they are not causes as (or qua) mental.

 This “new epiphenomenalism” (Campbell 1984, ch.
-7) immediately confronts a particularly strong version of property dualism, one insisting that mental properties are sui generis, in no way reducible to the dispositional and structural properties recognized by the physical sciences.
-Some property dualists accord this status only to a certain class of mental properties, namely qualia, the “what it's like” features of conscious experience.
+7) immediately confronts a particularly strong version of property dualism, one insisting that mental properties are sui generis, perhaps dependent on, but in no way reducible to the dispositional and structural properties recognized by the physical sciences.
+Some property dualists accord this status only to a certain class of mental property, namely qualia, the “what it’s like” features of conscious experience.
 Other property dualists, including some emergentists, are willing to extend the thesis to all mental properties.

 Another version of the property-based problem of mental causation can be traced to Davidson’s influential paper, “Mental Events” (Davidson 1970).
 There Davidson defends an account of the mind–body relation he calls “anomalous monism”, a view that at first appears to save mental causation, but in the end might deny efficacy to mental properties.